-Between 1838 and 1842, the 6th Duke of Devonshire demolished the old estate village of Edensor and rebuilt it further away from Chatsworth as the model village you see today, because it was spoiling the view from his windows.
-Or so the story goes.
-The image of a despotic duke demanding the destruction of all the houses he could see from Chatsworth is one that captures the imagination and conforms to our expectations of nineteenth-century aristocrats.
-However, it is not very accurate.
+Between 1838 and 1842, the 6th Duke of Devonshire demolished the old estate village of Edensor and rebuilt it further away from Chatsworth as the model village you see today.
+The story goes that the Duke felt it spoilt the view from his windows.
+Whilst the image of a despotic duke demanding the destruction of all the houses he could see from Chatsworth is one that captures the imagination and conforms to our expectations of nineteenth-century aristocrats, it is not very accurate.

 Much of the new village was in the same place as the old one, and the church has not moved at all.
 Although the Duke’s intentions were much better than the popular story suggests, not every villager was able to benefit from the beautiful new houses.
 Of the 500 people that lived in Edensor before demolitions began in 1817, only 60% returned after its completion.
 The new village would have been unrecognisable.
 Every trace of the busy old high street, with its ramshackle thatched cottages, workshops and village pub, was gone.
 With the exception of one house.